 We ought to be aware that “identity politics” was what fueled the Second World War.
 Identity politics is all about rallying around and identifying strongly with an idea.
 One identifies so strongly with this idea, that one’s identity becomes infused with it.

-…the politics of culture has rarely allowed the forging of strong bonds between different groups, as today’s acrimonious dispute between feminists and trans activists shows.
+For those interested in this subject, I recommend a brief browse through the history of identity politics [written by the sociologist Frank Furedi].
+Here’s an excerpt: …the politics of culture has rarely allowed the forging of strong bonds between different groups, as today’s acrimonious dispute between feminists and trans activists shows.
 Human solidarity is one of the main casualties of identity politics.
 Once different groups retreat into their respective safe spaces, there will be little common ground left for those committed to the politics of solidarity and the ideal of universalism…

 How identity politics appears in the Watts case is this tribal approach to identifying with the victim, or sympathizing excessively or inappropriately with perpetrator, and then the two groups bombarding one other with the backing of their respective political camps.
 TCRS actively discourages this practice, but it’s nevertheless a constant theme in true crime.